Live migration with fall-forward TECH PREVIEW

 The schema exported in the previous step may not yet be suitable for importing into YugabyteDB.
 Even though YugabyteDB is PostgreSQL compatible, given its distributed nature, you may need to make minor manual changes to the schema.

 The yb-voyager analyze-schema command analyses the PostgreSQL schema dumped in the export schema step, and prepares a report that lists the DDL statements which need manual changes.
-An example invocation of the command is as follows:
+An example invocation of the command with required arguments is as follows:

 # Replace the argument values with those applicable for your migration.